2016 Los Angeles Dodgers season: Major League Baseball draft

 The Dodgers selected 42 players in this draft.
 They received a supplementary first round pick as a result of losing pitcher Zack Greinke to free agency and acquired a compensation competitive balance pick for failing to sign pitcher Kyle Funkhouser in the 2015 draft.

 With the three first round picks, they selected shortstop Gavin Lux from Indian Trail High School and Academy in Kenosha, Wisconsin, catcher Will Smith from the University of Louisville and pitcher Jordan Sheffield from Vanderbilt University.
-As of the 2025 season 17 members of this draft class have played in the majors.
+17 members of this draft class have played in the majors.